AndrewRutherfoord/cloud-cost-awareness-NeoRepro-reproduction/README.md

 - Database dumps at different stages of the study which can be loaded and queried
 - Scripts to load the labelled dataset onto Neo4j

+> **Note**: This application is designed to be run on a local machine.
+No considerations of network
+> security were made for public accessibility.

 ## Executing the Project

-This project is built with docker and must be run with docker:
+This project is built with Docker and must be run with Docker Compose:

 1. Copy env from example: